chrisvanmook/generator-web-initium/README.md

 - Documentation

 ## License
 generator-web-infans is distributed under the MIT License.
-One file and one file only (src/js/app.js) is distributed under the slightly modified MIT License.